ulysses-ai/hvir-calc-py/README.md

 ## Usage
-The calculator class can be imported, and used to calculate methods independtly, The calculator method requries default values, and takes a survey dictionary as input
+The calculator class can be imported, and used to calculate methods independently, The calculator method requries default values, and takes a survey dictionary as input

 ## Input: